Testing for coronavirus is expanded to patients who have a doctor’s order, CDC says

 (CNN) — As the number of cases and deaths from novel coronavirus increase across the US, federal health officials are expanding testing for the fast-moving outbreak.

-The new guidance issued by the US Centers for Disease Control and Prevention on Wednesday formalizes an announcement by Vice President Mike Pence that any American with a doctor’s order can be tested with no restrictions.
+New guidance issued by the US Centers for Disease Control and Prevention on Wednesday formalized an earlier announcement by Vice President Mike Pence that any American with a doctor’s order can be tested with no restrictions.

-It removes earlier restrictions that limited testing for the virus to people who’d been hospitalized with a fever and respiratory symptoms — or a patient who had close contact with a confirmed coronavirus patient.
+It removed earlier restrictions that limited testing for the virus to people who’d been hospitalized with a fever and respiratory symptoms — or a a person who had close contact with a confirmed coronavirus patient.

 Clinicians should now “use their judgment to determine if a patient has signs and symptoms compatible with … (coronavirus) and whether the patient should be tested,” the CDC said.